 Does missing rent hurt your credit score?

-No: Both your landlord and rent-reporting service don't report missed rent to bureaus
+Your landlord and rent-reporting service do not report missed rent to the credit bureaus

 If neither you nor your landlord are enrolled in a rent-reporting service or if your landlord doesn't report a missed payment to a credit bureau, missing your rental payments will likely not hurt your credit score.

 Your landlord reports your rent payment as delinquent

 A landlord can report any missed payment to a credit bureau, which will land on your credit report.
 That missed rental payment will act as a negative mark on your payment history and as payment history is one of the most important factors in calculating your credit score, your score will likely go down.

 You are enrolled in a rent-reporting service

 Since rent-reporting is opted into by customers, it is possible that only positive behavior will be reported.
 Keep in mind that, however, that rent-reporting services may report any missed rent payment to their connected credit bureaus.
 The missed payment on your credit history may drive down your credit score.